FreeCurryAU/minimax_dpi/README.md

-This is a markdown file that uses Latek, best used in Obsidian notebook
+This is a markdown file that uses Latek for the math formulas, best used in Obsidian notebook

 ## Introduction – Finding the Optimal DPI Using Minimax Cost